Combat Extreme™ Southern Zone

 - Combat Extreme™ Southern Zone - USDA Zones 8 - 10

 Each Combat Extreme™ mixture will perform well outside of the given zone.
 For example, there is no reason you could not use Combat Extreme™ Transition Zone in USDA Zone 8 or Combat Extreme™ Northern Zone in USDA 6.
 These USDA Zones are given as optimal guidelines, but not as fixed rules.

-Rhizing Star, is a new and improved, heat and disease resistant tall fescue variety developed for superior turf quality across a wide area of adaptation.
-RHIZING STAR is a dark green, moderately fine textured variety that exhibits excellent wear tolerance, improved turf density and resistance to Brown Patch.
-It quickly forms a strong dense turf because of its rhizomatous root system.
-RHIZING STAR is endophyte enhanced for added disease resistance.
+Rhizing Moon or Bloodhound - These are new and improved, heat and disease resistant tall fescue varieties developed for superior turf quality across a wide area of adaptation.
+They are both dark green, moderately fine textured varieties that exhibit excellent wear tolerance, improved turf density and resistance to Brown Patch.
+They quickly forms a strong dense turf because of their rhizomatous root system.
+They are endophyte enhanced for added disease resistance.

-Rhizing Star is recommended for permanent turf in full or partial shade on golf course roughs and low maintenance sites. it is an excellent choice for sod growers.
-It can be utilized in poly-species grass seed mixtures maintained at a moderate height of cut.
+Rhizing Moon and or Bloodhound are recommended for permanent turf in full or partial shade on golf course roughs and low maintenance sites. it is an excellent choice for sod growers.
+They can be utilized in poly-species grass seed mixtures maintained at a moderate height of cut.

 Characteristics of Combat Extreme™

 |Strong, deep root system||

 |Produces a thick even lawn grass||